 THE PERPLEXITY OF THE STATE

 The people of Mirpur-Poonch area in J & K belong to the Rajput-Jat tribes who traditionally were warriors.
 People of these regions were originally Hindus who were forcefully converted to Islam during the Mughal period.
-They had close social, economic and religious ties with the inhabitants of the adjoining districts of Jhelum, Rawalpidi and Hazara in Pakistan.
-As a result most of them became supporters of Pakistan after its establishment.
+They had close social, economic and religious ties with the inhabitants of the adjoining districts of Jhelum, Rawalpidi and Hazara in Pakistan Pakistan

 The strength of the state army of J&K was 9 infantry battalions, 2 mountain battalions and cavalry squadron.
 Out of these 2 mountain battalions were retained by the British Indian government after the end of Second World War because of their superior fighting skills.
 The remaining infantry battalions were mixed with half Hindus and half Muslims.